smart-pix/smart-pixels-ml/docs/usage.md

 ## 8. Add Additional Instructions
-here are some additional instructions
+Here are some additional instructions